The Contrast advisor

 The dialog box displays:

-• Classification: The classification of the element is defined automatically by Eyes or you define it explicitly using the SDK or the Test manager.
+• Classification: The classification of the element is defined automatically by Eyes or you define it explicitly using the SDK or the Test Manager.
 Possible classifications are:

 • Regular Text